 To export human remains from Mexico to the U.S., you will require the death certificate, the embalming certificate, details of the shipper, and details of the final destination of the remains.

 Similarly, if you wish to export the deceased’s ashes, you will need the death certificate, the cremation permit, and the cremation certificate from the crematorium or funeral home.
 Some airports may request the Consular Mortuary Certificate, and most airlines can transport ashes in your hand luggage.

 Repatriation of Remains Assurance Plan

-As we mentioned earlier in this article, if you are planning on traveling extensively in, or retiring to, Mexico or are visiting Mexico for some medical treatment, you would be well advised to ensure you do have the security and peace of mind of having an adequate repatriation insurance plan.
+As we mentioned earlier in this article, if you are planning on traveling extensively in or retiring to Mexico, you would be well advised to ensure you do have the security and peace of mind of having an adequate repatriation insurance plan.